nameko/nameko/docs/community_extensions.rst

 Search PyPi for more `nameko packages <https://pypi.python.org/pypi?%3Aaction=search&term=nameko&submit=search>`_

-If you would like your own nameko extension or contribution to appear on this page, please :ref:`get in touch <getting_in_touch>`.
+If you would like your own nameko extension or library to appear on this page, please :ref:`get in touch <getting_in_touch>`.